vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

     **Auckland Ground**: *"ANZ26, cleared push and start with the tail facing North"*

 !!! info
-    The start instruction is only utilised in the real-world to ensure tha the jet wash doesn't interfere with the aircraft stands on the opposite side of the taxiway.
+    The start instruction is only utilised in the real-world to ensure that the jet wash doesn't interfere with the aircraft stands on the opposite side of the taxiway.
 As this isn't an issue within the Simulator, it is up to Controller discretion.

 ### Taxiing

 As the runway utilises high-speed exits, the Controller shall avoid using taxiway `A` when there is a potential for conflict between the taxiway and any vacating traffic.

-When Runway 23L is in operation aircraft will vacate at either `A6` or `A8`, and `A7`, `A5` or `A3` when 05R is in use.
+When Runway 23L is in operation aircraft will vacate at either `A4`, `A6` or `A8`, and `A7`, `A5` or `A3` when 05R is in use.

 When RWY 05R is active any domestic aircraft shall be given taxi instructions via `B` and `L`.
 Taxiway `M` may be utilized by controllers in order to get aircraft past any queues at holding point `A9`.